kogo59/Filippi_Karakoram_and_Western_Himalaya/chapters/17_chapter_XVI.md

 ![&nbsp;](Karakoram_272.jpg ""){#b272}
 ::::

-Our work in the neighbourhood of K^2^ and the glacier basin of the Godwin Austen was at an end.
+OUR work in the neighbourhood of K^2^ and the glacier basin of the Godwin Austen was at an end.
 The Duke had explored the mountain in detail, its glaciers and surrounding ranges on the south, west and east; he had seen and photographed the outline of its northern wall, perhaps the most precipitous of all.
 Despite